zbiljic/kai/README.md

 *   **Interactive Workflow**: Provides a selection of generated messages and allows interactive editing before committing.
 You can also quickly select an option by typing its corresponding number.
 *   **Intelligent Provider Selection**: Automatically detects and prioritizes available LLM providers based on configured API keys, falling back to others if a preferred one isn't configured.
 *   **Automatic Staging**: If no files are staged, `kai` can automatically stage all changes in tracked files before generating a message.
+*   **Contextual Commit History**: Can include previous commit messages for similar files in the prompt, helping the AI generate more consistent and contextually relevant messages.
 *   **Multiple LLM Providers**: Supports various Large Language Model providers for flexibility:
     *   [Phind](https://www.phind.com/) (Default fallback)
     *   [OpenAI](https://openai.com/) (GPT-4o Mini, GPT-3.5 Turbo, etc.)